The 5-Second Rule

 A clean-looking floor isn't necessarily clean.

-A floor that looks dirty is usually worse, but even dry floors that look clean can contain bacteria.
+A floor that looks dirty is usually worse, but even dry floors that look clean can have bacteria.
 Why?
 Some germs can survive on the floor for a long time.
-And unless you have a powerful microscope, you can't check to see how many germs are there.
+And you can't see them.
 So chances are, some bacteria are probably living on your kitchen floor and the cafeteria floor at school.

 Faster is better.

 A piece of food will pick up more bacteria the longer it spends on the floor.
 So food left there for 5 seconds or less will probably collect fewer bacteria than food sitting there for a longer time.